Skip to main content

 Step 2 — Join definition

-In the example, starting from class CI, joins are defined with Company and Organizational Unit.
+Example: starting from CI, joins are defined with Company and Organizational Unit.

 Step 3 — Definition of attribute groups